SC

 An expense ratio is the yearly fee a fund charges to manage your money.
 It is automatically deducted from the fund's assets — you never see a bill, but your returns are reduced.

 For example, a fund with a 0.50% expense ratio removes $5 for every $1,000 you hold each year.
-The money simply disappears from your balance before any returns are calculated.
+The money simply disappears from your balance before your investment return is calculated.

 Fund TypeTypical Range